aws/aws-cdk/.github/ISSUE_TEMPLATE/bug.md

 ### Reproduction Steps

 <!--
-minimal amount of code that causes the bug (if possible) or a reference:
+minimal amount of code that causes the bug (if possible) or a reference.

+The code sample should be an SSCCE.
+See http://sscce.org/ for details.
+In short, provide a code sample that we can copy/paste, run and reproduce.
 -->

 ### What did you expect to happen?